BasilMousa/jewelry-shop-terraform/README.md

 ## Terraform State
 - State is stored remotely in an S3 bucket (`jewelry-shop-basil-terraform`) and locked with DynamoDB (`jewelry-shop-lock-table-basil`).
 - Both resources are provisioned by Terraform modules.

+## Ansible Integration
+- After Terraform deploys infrastructure, use the outputs (EC2 IPs, ELB DNS) as inventory for Ansible.
+- Add the IPs to `ansible/inventory.ini`.
+- Run `ansible-playbook -i inventory.ini playbook.yml` to install Python, Apache, and deploy your app code to EC2 instances.
+- The application is accessible only via the ELB public endpoint.

+## Destroy Process
+- Run `terraform destroy` in the `terraform` directory to cleanly remove all resources.
+- This includes VPC, subnets, EC2, ELB, security groups, S3 bucket, and DynamoDB table.

+## Notes
+- Do not hardcode AWS credentials in any Terraform or Ansible files.
+- All resource logic is modularized for clarity and reuse.
+- Unused resource files have been deleted after refactoring into modules.

+## Contact
+For any issues or questions, please contact the project maintainer.